 • Home air conditioner smells sweet

-Four Hints You Have a Refrigerant Leak
+Four Clues You Are Experiencing a Refrigerant Leak

-Besides the weird smell, here are four other hints that you are experiencing a refrigerant leak.
+In addition to the strange smell, here are four other signs that you have a refrigerant leak.

-1. Bubbling or hissing sounds when your air conditioner is on.
+1. Bubbling or hissing sounds when your air conditioner is cooling.

-2. Ice on refrigerant lines or the evaporator coil.
+2. Ice crystals on refrigerant lines or the evaporator coil.

-4. Increasing electrical expenses.
+4. Higher energy expenses.

-How You Can Take Care of It
+How You Can Repair It

 2. Air Conditioner Smells Like Gas

-How You Can Fix It
+How You Can Repair It

 If you notice a sulfur or rotten egg odor, we advise: